jzombie/rust-simd-r-drive/experiments/bindings/python_(old_client)/README.md

 # SIMD R Drive (Python Bindings)

+**Note: Due to platform compatibility and multithreading issues, this has been superseded by [SIMD R Drive WebSocket Client](https://pypi.org/project/simd-r-drive-ws-client/).**

 **Experimental Python bindings for [SIMD R Drive](https://crates.io/crates/simd-r-drive)** — a high-performance, schema-less storage engine using a single-file storage container optimized for zero-copy binary access, written in [Rust](https://www.rust-lang.org/).

 This library provides access to core functionality of `simd-r-drive` from Python, including high-performance key/value storage, zero-copy reads via `memoryview`, and support for streaming writes and reads.